enfyna/xfce-prayer-times/README.md

 Prayer times are calculated with the formula taken from this [page](https://radhifadlillah.com/blog/2020-09-06-calculating-prayer-times/).
 You can read the requirements section there to learn how to setup the parameters.

+# Translate

+Translation files are stored in the `panel-po` directory.

+### Adding a new language

+To add a new language run the following command:

+    make po-init LANG=<language-code>

+This will generate a `xpt.po` file under the `panel-po/<language-code>` directory.
+In this file you can add your translations by providing the translated text in the `msgstr` fields corresponding to the `msgid` entries.

+### Testing Translations

+To test your translations, change the LANG environment variable to your target language and restart the XFCE panel.
+For example to test the english translations use:

+    LANG=en_US.utf8
+    make && xfce4-panel -r

 # Develop